pilif42/springBootRestfulService/README.md

 - TODO:
-    - extend Customer and store in db
+    - store and retrieve Products in the db

     - Spring Security:
             - Implement auth different from basic auth